fanwz/upload-activities-to-strava/README.md

 ### TokenManager

+TokenManager can be used to manage your Strava API access token.

+The first time you run the script, it will open a local server for user authorization to obtain access token and refresh token.

+After the first run, the script will automatically refresh your access token when needed.

+TokenManager provides the following features:

 - **Check Token Expiry**: Easily verify if your access token has expired.
 - **Refresh Token**: Automatically refresh your access token when needed.
 - **Save and Load Token Data**: Save your token data to a file and load it back when required.
 - **User Authorization for Token**: Opens a local server for user authorization to obtain access token.

+#### About Strava API Token

+read more about Strava API token [here](https://developers.strava.com/docs/authentication/)

 ### ActivityUploader